IngeniuxCorp/ingeniux-cms-mcp-server/docs/api-reference.md

 # API Reference

-Complete reference for all MCP tools and resources provided by the Ingeniux CMS MCP Server.
+Complete reference for all MCP tools and resources provided by the Ingeniux CMS MCP Server with OAuth 2.0 authentication.

+## Overview

+All CMS tools now require OAuth 2.0 authentication with automatic token management.
+The server provides 3 authentication tools and 7 CMS tools with seamless OAuth integration.

+### Authentication Features
+- **20-minute token caching** with automatic refresh
+- **Automatic OAuth flow initiation** when tokens missing/expired
+- **Bearer token injection** for all authenticated requests
+- **Comprehensive error handling** with clear authentication guidance

 ## Authentication Tools

+These tools manage OAuth authentication and do not require prior authentication:

 ### `health_check`
-Check server health and basic connectivity.
+Check server health and authentication status.

+**Authentication**: Not required
 **Parameters**: None

 **Response**: